Edd-Cole/tech-test-practice/README.md

 ---
 ## 5. Convert To Roman Numerals
-This is one that I used to hear about from candidates when I used to be a Recruiter!
+This is one that I used to hear about from candidates when I used to be a Tech Recruiter!
 I thought we should tackle this so we're better prepared for it if we ever face it in a real life tech test!

 If you need a reminder the Roman Numerals we'll be using are as follows:

 1: I,
 5: V,
 10: X,